Emergency Essentials is a popular budget brand of emergency food, offering a limited range of long-term food kits and bulk ingredients.

 - Meat – beef, chicken, sausage

-- Dairy – milk, butter, whole egg and scrambled egg powder
+- Dairy and Eggs – milk, butter, whole egg and scrambled egg powder

 - Grains and pasta – flour, pasta, oats and rice